 I get a lot of questions about what a PCT application covers.
 Unfortunately, a PCT application does not grant any rights.
 It only allows the applicant to have the right to continue further international filings in individual countries.
+A PCT may defer some costs, but ultimately increases the overal costs.

 This sounds complicated.
 In a way it is very complicated.
 Most Patent Law issues are a bit complicated.
-In another way, you can look as a PCT application as buying the option to continue international filing.
+In another way, you can look at a PCT application as buying the option to continue international filing.
 The option comes at a substantial cost.
 The cheapest PCT filing fees I have seen in the last several years are $3,500.
 That only covers the government fees, not attorney fees.
 What does this get you?

 First let's discuss international filing without a PCT application.
 Most countries allow an applicant to claim priority (discussed here) back to a U.S. first filed application.
 This can be either a non-provisional application or a provisional application (discussed here) .
 The deadline for international filing is generally one year from the earliest priority date.
 This means that if an applicant has a provisional application filed on July 1st of one year, then files a non-provisional application in June of the following year, the international filing is due at basically the same time as the non-provisional application was filed - July 1st.
 This can create budgeting issues, so keep an eye on that.